tensorflow/metadata/README.md

 * A schema describing tabular data (e.g., tf.Examples).
 * A collection of summary statistics over such datasets.
+* A problem statement quantifying the objectives of a model.

 The metadata may be produced by hand or automatically during input data analysis, and may be consumed for data validation, exploration, and